-The Founders' goal was to ensure that the new wave of troops returning home from war did not have the same negative and disheartening experience that so many Vietnam Veterans did, and to make sure all injured service members knew beyond a shadow of a doubt the community was there to support them.
+The Founders' goal was to ensure the new wave of troops returning home from war did not have the same negative and disheartening experience so many Vietnam Veterans did, and to ensure all injured service members knew beyond a shadow of a doubt the community was there to support them.

-Today, Cause organizes several programs at multiple locations supporting recreation, relaxation, and resiliency.
-We reach thousands of injured service men and women facing months of medical care and rehabilitation far from home and family.
+Today, Cause operates programs at two locations supporting recreation, relaxation, and resiliency.
+We reach hundreds of injured service men and women facing months of medical care and rehabilitation far from home and family.
 These programs are designed to bring a bit of relaxation and fun into what are, for many, very challenging circumstances.
-They also serve a much more serious purpose: helping wounded warriors begin the normalization process and the re-entry to home and community as they take their long journey back to health.
+They also serve a much more serious purpose: helping the wounded, ill, and injured begin the normalization process and the re-entry to home and community as they take their long journey back to health.

 Robert C. Doheny, LTC USA (RET) and his wife Joyce